bayashi/xfg/README.md

   -s, --start string              A location to start searching (default ".")
   -i, --ignore-case               Ignore case distinctions to search.
-Also affects keywords of ignore option -P, --path-regexp stringArray   A string to find paths by regular expressions (RE2) -C, --context uint32            Show several lines before and after the matched one -A, --after-context uint32      Show several lines after the matched one.
+Also affects keywords of ignore option -P, --path-regexp stringArray   A string to find paths by regular expressions (RE2) -G, --grep-regexp stringArray   A string to grep contents by regular expressions (RE2) -C, --context uint32            Show several lines before and after the matched one -A, --after-context uint32      Show several lines after the matched one.
 Override context option -B, --before-context uint32     Show several lines before the matched one.
 Override context option